Mamasapano clash: Aftermath

 Meanwhile, when the remains of the 44 slain SAF men arrived at Villamor Air Base, President Benigno S. Aquino III was nowhere to be found as he chose to attend the inauguration of a Mitsubishi Motors Car Plant instead.
 His meeting with the relatives of the victims meanwhile was deemed insensitive among the members of the bereaved families.

 Eight months later, on September 22, 2015, criminal charges were filed by the NBI against 90 individuals, 25 from the MILF, 12 from the BIFF, and 52 from private armed group or with unknown affiliation who involved in the clash.

 A few months after the clash, Abdul Basit Usman, another target of the operation, was killed by MILF after being found hiding on a base command's camp.
 Initial reports said that he was betrayed by his own guards, or infighting among them.

-In January 2016, retired Police Chief Superintendent Diosdado Valeroso claimed that he has a recording of an exchange of words between a government official and a lawmaker as one of the evidences that will be submitted in the Senate investigation on Mamasapano clash.
+In January 2016, retired Police Chief Superintendent Diosdado Valeroso claimed he had a recording of an exchange of words between a government official and a lawmaker as part of the evidence to be submitted in the Senate investigation on Mamasapano clash.

 On the incident's first anniversary, President Aquino conferred the Medalya ng Kagitingan or the PNP Medal of Valor awards to Sr. Insp.
 Gednat Tabdi and PO2 Romeo Cempron, while the Medalya ng Kabayanihan or the PNP Distinguished Conduct Medal given to 42 other slain SAF troopers in the PNP's commemoration event on January 25, 2016.
-The Moro Islamic Liberation Front offers prayers and remembrance for the families of the casualties.
+The Moro Islamic Liberation Front offered prayers and remembrance for the families of their casualties.

 In February 2017, President Rodrigo Duterte declared January 25 of every year as the National Day of Remembrance for the SAF 44.
 On January 25, 2019, marking the fourth year since the clash, the families of slain soldiers gathered at the Supreme Court, seeking justice.

+On January 25, 2023, marking the ninth year since the clash, Bongbong Marcos led the National Remembrance of SAF44 at the Philippine National Police Academy in Camp General Mariano N. Castañeda, Tartaria, Silang, Cavite with Benjamin Abalos, Benjamin Acorda and Getulio Napeñas.
+Marcos urged Filipinos to continue working hard towards ‘Bagong Pilipinas’.
+The Nueva Ecija Provincial Police Office, by Police Colonel Richard Caballero, led at the Parade Grounds the wreath-laying and candle-lighting ceremony to honor the 44 Philippine National Police-Special Action Force troopers.
+Davao City Police Office (DCPO) and Police Regional Office (PRO) XI, by Lt Gen Michael John Dubria, PNP acting chief for operations, led the 9th anniversary of SAF 44 in Camp Catitipan, Police Regional Office XI.
+PBGen.
+Alden Delvo, Regional Director of Police Regional Office XI led the honors at the “Bantayog sa mga Bayanging Pulis.”

+Mamasapano Board of inqury

+The following are the members of the Board of inquiry (BOI) tasked to investigate the Mamasapano clash: